 HOW TO MAKE BOWTIE PASTA SALAD

-- Add Ingredients, Toss, and Chill - There is very little prep work involved when it comes to this Bowtie Pasta Salad, and once you’ve cooked and cooled the pasta the only small tasks that remain are to halve the grape tomatoes, dice the cheese into little squares, drain the olives, and chop the basil!
+- Add Ingredients, Toss, and Chill - There is very little prep work involved when it comes to this Bowtie Pasta Salad, and once you've cooked and cooled the pasta the only small tasks that remain are to halve the grape tomatoes, dice the cheese into little squares, drain the olives, and chop the basil!

 Bowtie Pasta Salad can be made up to a day in advance.
 If you'd like the basil to stay bright green and vibrant looking, wait to add until the day you are serving it.
 If you find the pasta has absorbed too much of the Italian dressing come time to serve, feel free to add an extra drizzle and toss before serving.